 Joe Parcell is the Division Director for the Division of Applied Social Sciences, and a professor of agricultural economics at the University of Missouri.

 Dr. Parcell was named Division Director of the Applied Social Sciences division December 15, 2017.
-The division is an interdisciplinary academic unit of agricultural economists, agricultural educators, rural sociologists, and science and agricultural journalists and communicators with an annual budget of nearly $12 million.
-The division is home to thirty-nine faculty, forty-five academic associates and staff, over eighty graduate students, and 250-plus undergraduate students.
+The division is an interdisciplinary academic unit of agricultural economists, agricultural educators, hospitality managers, rural sociologists, and science and agricultural journalists and communicators with an annual budget of more than $12 million.
+The division is home to 45 faculty, 39 academic associates and staff, nearly 100 graduate students, and 500-plus undergraduate students.

-Division faculty generate over 8,200 student-credit-hours annually.
-Home to seven endowed chairs and professorships and ten centers, the division excels in extramural funding and engagement.
+Division faculty generate over 15,000 student-credit-hours annually.
+Home to seven endowed chairs and professorships and six centers, the division excels in extramural funding and engagement.
 The division has two extension programs in Community and Economic Development and Agribusiness and Policy.
 The division is one of six divisions in the College of Agriculture, Food, and Natural Resources.

 Dr. Parcell previously served as the director of the MU Extension value added program.
 Dr. Parcell’s work in value added agriculture has allowed for him to provide market opportunity opinions for projects related to biomass conversion and co-product marketing, beef, pork, rice, organic, non-GMO exports, fertilizer, renewable fuels, nuts, vegetables, industrial products, food products, and aquaculture.

 Dr. Parcell received his bachelor’s degree in mathematics from the University of Northern Iowa, and he earned his master’s and doctoral degree from Kansas State University.
 He and his wife, Julia, are the proud parents of three daughters: Karly, Katy, and Jorah.